akatsuki105/gb-test-suite/gb-test-roms/README.md

 ## Credits

-All markdown files is credited to Shay Green <gblargg@gmail.com>
+All files are credited to Shay Green <gblargg@gmail.com>